-- If Nigeria were to operate at its full potential given its current resources, 12 million additional children under five would have a better chance of not being stunted.
+- If Nigeria were to operate at its full potential given its current resources, we would expect an additional 12 million children under five to grow well and not be stunted.

-- If Nigeria were operating at best practice, an extra 3.6 million additional children would have a much better chance of reaching their fifth birthday.
+- If Nigeria were operating at best practice, we would expect an extra 3.6 million additional children to reach their fifth birthday.

 - If Nigeria used its resources efficiently, an additional 122 million people could have access to basic sanitation and an extra 143 million people could have access to water on site.

 - If Nigeria were operating at its full potential given its current resources, it could lift 118 million people out of absolute poverty.

 - If Nigeria were using its resources effectively, an extra 9.3 million primary school aged children could be enrolled in primary school.